roll-w/web-common-starter/README.md

 ## Requirements

-- Java version 17 or higher
+- Java 17 or higher

-Built with Spring Boot 2.7.14.
+Built with Spring Boot 3.
-As for SpringBoot 3.x, it has API updates that are not compatible with 2.x.
-Like the `javax.servlet` to `jakarta.servlet`, so it is not supported yet.

 ## Usage